-6.01 Feasibility Studies.
+6.1 Feasibility Studies.

-- A. The Employer has the right at all times to analyze its operation for the purpose of identifying cost-saving opportunities and improved service. - B. Decisions to contract out shall be made only after the affected agency has conducted a written feasibility study determining the potential costs and benefits that would result from contracting out the work in question. - C. The Employer shall notify the Union of its final decision regarding contracting out. - 1.
-If the Employer decides to contract out and such contracting out will result in the direct displacement of employees, the Employer shall provide the Union with no less than thirty (30) calendar days' notice that it intends to contract out bargaining unit work.
-The notification by the Employer to APEA/AFT of the results of the feasibility study will include all information upon which the Employer based its decision to
+- A. The Employer has the right at all times to analyze its operation for the purpose of identifying cost-saving opportunities and improved service. - B. When considering contracting out services, the agency will meet with the Union to discuss the need to conduct a feasibility study.
+If the parties cannot agree, a feasibility study shall be conducted.
+In the event the decision is based in part, or as a whole, on cost savings, the decisions to contract out shall be made only after the affected agency has conducted a written feasibility study determining the potential costs and benefits that would result from contracting out the work in question.

-- contract out the work, including but not limited to the total cost savings the Employer anticipates. - 2.
+- C. The Employer shall notify the Union of its final decision regarding contracting out. - If the Employer decides to contract out and such contracting out will result in the direct displacement of employees, the Employer shall provide the Union with no less than thirty (30) calendar days' notice that it intends to contract out bargaining unit work.
+The notification by the Employer to APEA/AFT of the results of the feasibility study will include all information upon which the Employer based its decision to contract out the work, including but not limited to the total cost savings the Employer anticipates. - 2.
 The Union may then submit an alternate plan that is to include potential costs and benefits.
 During this thirty (30) day calendar period the Employer shall not release any bids and APEA/AFT shall have the opportunity to submit an alternate plan that will be given fair consideration by the Employer.
-During this thirty (30) calendar day period, the Union shall have the opportunity to discuss the placement of affected employees. - D. No employees shall be laid off and their work contracted out without meeting provision 6.01.A above.
+During this thirty (30) calendar day period, the Union shall have the opportunity to discuss the placement of affected employees. - D. No employees shall be laid off and their work contracted out without meeting provision 6.1.B above. - E. The provisions of this section do not apply in the event that the work of all positions supervised by an employee, as identified in the employee's position description, is contracted out.

-6.02 Effect on Employees.
+6.2 Effect on Employees.